-- 1.30.1 After 46 days of receiving the acting up allowance, if a member is not qualified for promotion (under the Police Promotion Regulations 1996) or if the chief officer is required to respond to an overwhelming operational emergency which requires immediate application, s/he will receive temporary salary. - 1.30.2 A constable or sergeant in receipt of temporary salary whilst performing the duties of inspector or above is not entitled to overtime payments.
-If such a member is required to do duty on a rostered rest day or a public holiday he/she will not receive temporary salary on these days but will instead be entitled to the appropriate public holiday or rest day rates for his/her substantive rank.
+1.30.1 After 46 days of receiving the acting up allowance, if a member is not qualified for promotion (under the Police Promotion Regulations 1996) or if the chief officer is required to respond to an overwhelming operational emergency which requires immediate application, the member will receive a temporary salary and will continue to be classed as acting up.

-- 1.30.3 Temporary salary is pensionable. - 1.30.4 A period of temporary salary is not reckonable for pay increments in the higher rank but is reckonable as service in the substantive rank. - 1.30.5 The PCF has agreed to rectify an anomaly whereby, in limited circumstances, overtime may be paid at the rate of an officer's substantive rank when acting up (rather than the higher rank).
+- 1.30.2 A constable or sergeant in receipt of temporary salary whilst performing the duties of inspector or above is not entitled to overtime payments.
+If such a member is required to do duty on a rostered rest day or a public holiday he/she will not receive temporary salary on these days but will instead be entitled to the appropriate public holiday or rest day rates for his/her substantive rank. - 1.30.3 Temporary salary is pensionable. - 1.30.4 A period of temporary salary is not reckonable for pay increments in the higher rank but is reckonable as service in the substantive rank. - 1.30.5 PFEW has identified an anomaly whereby, in limited circumstances, overtime is paid at the rate of an officer's substantive rank when acting up (rather than the higher rank).
 This relates only to constables acting up to sergeant, and for a short period of time.
-At the time of writing we are awaiting an amendment to determinations to rectify this.
+The PCF has agreed this should be rectified.
+At the time of writing we are awaiting formal consultation on a draft determination to remedy this.